yetanotherstrawberry/LinkedList/README.md

 ![Program image](/Screenshot.png)

 ## Functionality
-### ICollection<T>
+### ICollection&lt;T&gt;
-This code fully implements ICollection<T> inferface allowing you to use it widely.
+This code fully implements ICollection&lt;T&gt; inferface allowing you to use it widely.

-### IEnumerable<T>
+### IEnumerable&lt;T&gt;
-IEnumerable makes it possible to use foreach() loop over this collection as well as initiate it with brackets and use Linq on it.
+IEnumerable&lt;T&gt; makes it possible to use foreach() loop over this collection as well as initiate it with brackets and use Linq on it.

 ### this[]
-Use the array ("[]") index on the instance of this list to choose an item.
-Index starts from 0.
+Use the array ("[]") index on an instance of this list to choose an item.
+The first index is 0.

 ## Platform
 This program is written in .NET 7 with nullable types enabled.